Wildlife

 Green Ratsnake, Senticolis triaspis.
 Photo: aspidoscelis, iNaturalist, CC0.

-The Green Ratsnake (Senticolis triaspis) is a nonvenomous ratsnake.
-In Arizona, it is found in the mountain ranges of southeastern Arizona, including the Baboquivari, Pajarito, Atascosa, Santa Rita, Empire, Patagonia, Chiricahua, Swisshelm, Pedregosa, and Peloncillo.
-Adults are large, reaching up to 1,600 mm (63 inches) in total length.
+Green Ratsnake (Senticolis triaspis) is a large southeastern mountain ratsnake, known from ranges including the Baboquivari, Pajarito, Atascosa, Santa Rita, Empire, Patagonia, Chiricahua, Swisshelm, Pedregosa, and Peloncillo.
+Adults can reach 1,600 mm (63 inches).

-For field ID, look for plain green, yellow-green, or olive coloration with a cream to light yellow underside; gray to gray-green with prominent gray-brown dorsal blotches.
-Typical habitat includes Madrean evergreen woodland and the upper reaches of semidesert grassland.
+Adults may be plain green, yellow-green, or olive above with a cream to light yellow underside, while other individuals appear gray to gray-green with prominent gray-brown blotches.
+Madrean evergreen woodland and upper semidesert grassland are the habitat clues.

 Key detailWhat to look for